Vizuri/openshift-cicd-pipeline/exercises/Exercise-7/index.md

     <img src="../images/anchore_report.png" alt="anchore_report" width="40%">

-   >Note: New vulnerability are found each day.
-If you are one of the lucky ones and your build faild.
+   >Note: New vulnerabilities are found each day.
+If you are one of the lucky ones and your build failed,
-   Click on the *Anchore Report (FAIL)* on the left hand side and see what vulnerability was found.
-   To avoid the failure remove this new code from the Jenkinsfile and rebuild.
+    click on the *Anchore Report* (FAIL) on the left hand side and see what vulnerabilities were found.
+To avoid the failure, remove this new code from the Jenkinsfile and rebuild.

 * Log into the Quay registry: <https://quay.{{ ocp_app_suffix }}> <a href="#"><img src="../images/copy-paste.jpeg" onclick="copyToClipboard('https://quay.{{ ocp_app_suffix }}')" alt="copy-paste" width="20"></a>